SahanaRamnath/Transliteration-using-RNNs/README.md

 # Attention Plots
 The attention weights obtained are shown below for different words in the test set.
-As can be seen in the first two and last two plots, the implemented attention mechanism works well(almost perfectly!) even for relatively long sequences.
+As can be seen in the plots below, the implemented attention mechanism works well(almost perfectly!), even for relatively long sequences.
 Most of the attention plots have meaningful character alignments, with only a few characters having the wrong alignments(such as ’NI’ in the last plot).
 There no non-contiguous alignments observed.
-A lot of the characters have perfect one- one or one-may alignments(see ’AU’ in CAULFIELD or ’CO’ in ACORN).
-Even when the one-many alignments are not perfect, the higher probability is almost always assigned to the correct english character.
+A lot of the characters have perfect one-one or one-many alignments(see ’AU’ in CAULFIELD or ’CO’ in ACORN).
+Even when the one-many alignments are not perfect, the higher probability is almost always assigned to the correct english character(s).
 <img src="https://user-images.githubusercontent.com/17588365/66266970-54888300-e849-11e9-9cd2-47e30e52fde7.png" width=600>
 <img src="https://user-images.githubusercontent.com/17588365/66267044-2e171780-e84a-11e9-93e9-28dde8b9a5f0.png" width=600>
 <img src="https://user-images.githubusercontent.com/17588365/66267060-5ef74c80-e84a-11e9-9394-a4e5bfea014c.png" width=600>